jaho1986/InterviewQuestions/Microservices.md

 ## APIs
 #### What is a RESTful API?

 A RESTful API is a web API (Application Programming Interface) or service that is based on an architectural style known as REpresentational State Transfer.
-REST defines hw client applications can communicate with a RESTful API over HTTP.
-Client request generally consists of a URI (Uniform Resource Identifier), an HTTP verb, a request header and optional request body.
+REST defines how client applications can communicate with a RESTful API over HTTP.
+Client request generally consists of a URI (Uniform Resource Identifier) and a HTTP verb, a request header and optional request body.
 The most commonly used HTTP verbes include POST, GET, PUT, PATCH and DELETE, wich corresponds to the CRUD (Create, Read, Update and Delete) Operations.

 ### GET vs POST: